Azure Citadel

 Linking should be done in every customer context.
 At a technical level the link connects the Entra security principal’s objectId (which belongs to the customer’s tenantId) with the PartnerID.

-For example, if a user’s ID (i.e. first.last@partnername.com) has ben invited as a guest into 30 different customers then they should switch to each of those 30 directories in turn and create the Partner Admin Link for the objectId in that tenant.
+For example, if a user’s ID (i.e. first.last@partnername.com) has been invited as a guest into 30 different customers then they should switch to each of those 30 directories in turn and create the Partner Admin Link for the objectId in that tenant.

-All are covered in the User IDs & Pal page as well as the official Link to a partner ID by using a PAL page.
+All are covered in the User IDs & PAL page as well as the official Link to a partner ID by using a PAL page.

 Service Principals